 The biggest benefit was what I discovered in the space away from my life when I got in touch with myself.

 I got quiet, stilled my thoughts, and marinated deep in my mind.
 When I did that, I discovered a truth I was desperately, subconsciously suppressing; the feeling that I was living below my potential.

-With this discovery I felt like a shaken bottle of coke.
-I’d unscrew the cap just a little to see if the feeling was still there, and just as it would overwhelm and spew out I’d contain it by twisting the cap tightly, like I did for many years.
+With this discovery I felt like a bottle of coke that had been shaken up.
+If I unscrewed the cap just a little to see what was there, it would overwhelm and spew out.
+Maybe it was easier to keep twisting the cap tighter and tighter?

 Finally, many moons after the retreat, I did something different.

 I acknowledged myself.
 I looked within and discovered what I value most.
 I began to use those values as a guide.
 This practice unlocked the power within me, the potential that was dormant, and know it can for you too.